|West Highland Way CHALLENGE Race|

 |96 Miles - Tough & Rugged|

-1. ANY COMPETITOR WITHDRAWING FROM THE RACE WILL BE REQUIRED TO WITHDRAW AT A CHECK POINT OR WATER POINT.
-IF UNABLE TO MAKE IT TO A CHECK POINT OR WATER POINT THEN CONTACT THE RACE ORGANISERS BY PHONE AND CONFIRM YOUR LOCATION.
-IF POSSIBLE MAKE YOUR WAY TO THE NEAREST MAIN ROAD, WHERE YOU WILL BE UPLIFTED AND TRANSFERRED TO FORT WILLIAM.
+1. ANY COMPETITOR WITHDRAWING FROM THE RACE WILL BE REQUIRED TO WITHDRAW AT A 'CHECK POINT.'
+IF UNABLE TO MAKE IT TO A CHECK POINT, THEN CONTACT THE RACE ORGANISERS BY PHONE AND CONFIRM YOUR LOCATION.
+IF POSSIBLE MAKE YOUR WAY TO THE NEAREST MAIN ROAD, WHERE YOU WILL BE UPLIFTED AND TRANSFERRED TO MILINGAVIE.

 EACH COMPETITOR ON WITHDRAWING FROM THE RACE MUST HAND THEIR RACE NUMBER TO A RACE MARSHAL.
-THIS IS VERY IMPORTANT AND EACH COMPETITOR ENTERS THE WEST HIGHLAND WAY CHALLENGE RACE ON THIS UNDERSTANDING.
+THIS IS VERY IMPORTANT AND EACH COMPETITOR ENTERS THE RACE ON THIS UNDERSTANDING.
 A COMPETITOR WILL STILL BE CLASSED AS IN THE RACE AND UNACCOUNTED FOR UNTIL THEIR RACE NUMBER HAS BEEN HANDED TO A MARSHAL.
 A COMPETITORS FAILURE TO CONTACT A RACE OFFICIAL (either in person or by phone) AND HAND OVER THEIR RACE NUMBER COULD RESULT IN POLICE AND MOUNTAIN RESCUE BEING INFORMED THAT A COMPETITOR IS MISSING, SO PLEASE ADHERE STRICTLY TO THIS RULE.
 AS SOON AS YOU LET US KNOW, WE (WHW CHALLENGE RACE SUPPORT TEAM) CAN SUPPORT YOU ACCORDINGLY.

-2. Each competitor is required to be aged 18 years or over on race day.
+2. Each competitor is required to be aged 18 years, or over on race day.

 4. Race number must be worn at all times and clearly visible (name and number) on your front.

-6. The following items must be carried/worn at all times during the race:
+6. The following items must be carried/worn at all times during the race.

-- Fully WATERPROOF HOODED JACKET with taped seams (this does not include a Pertex only garment or other shower proof only garments.
+- Fully WATERPROOF HOODED JACKET with taped seams (this does not include a Pertex only garment, or other shower proof only garments.
 Pertex Shield is acceptable]

 - WATERPROOF TROUSERS

 - HEAD TORCH with spare batteries sufficient for 4 hours operation.

 - EMERGENCY WHISTLE

 - MAP of the full W.H.W. ('Harveys', or 'Footprint' provide these maps.) or a map of Ben Nevis or East Highland Way if applicable.

-- MOBILE PHONE (fully charged at start of race and switched on for the entire race).
+- MOBILE PHONE (fully charged at start of race and 'switched on' for the entire race)

 - Your accurate mobile number must be provided to the race organisers on the Entry Form.
-If a phone number has changed since submitting your entry form, please advise the race organisers by phone or email before race day.
+If a phone number has changed since submitting your entry form, please advise the race organisers by phone, or email before race day.
 Alternatively inform the race organisers at Race Registration.

 Top of the Devil's Staircase.
 Approx. 10.15pm.
 Sun is about to set and a second night on the trail is about to begin.